thitemple/thecodingtemple.dev/_posts/2016-01-27-a-tale-of-a-pragmatic-programmer.md

 I'm not writing a review of the book, and I'm sure you can quickly find many of those.
 This is I, sharing some of what I learned from reading the book for the second time.

-The book is divided into self-contained sections, so one does not need the read the book from cover to cover.
+The book is divided into self-contained sections, so one does not need to read the book from cover to cover.
 But I'm sharing some lessons I learned that are related to one another.
 Of course, this is not a complete overview of the book, but I'm sure you got the idea.

 Let's start with...